cromiecodes/January-at-L3A/README.md

     Web 3.0 is here.

 It is early and estimated to be more complex and impactful than Web 2.0.

-The current web is centered around the “sharing of information.”
-Web 3.0 is extending this to “share of information + value.”
+The current web is centered around the “sharing of information.

+    ” Web 3.0 is extending this to “share of information + value.”

 It will introduce more advanced industries than the current Web 2.0.

-Imagine the futuristic business applications we have yet to discover.
+Imagine the futuristic business applications we have yet to discover.Building a petabyte-scale decentralized, immutable data infrastructure.

+    The next generation of the web (Web 3.0) is far more complicated and powerful.

+We should not underestimate the power and the core principles of decentralization.

+Distributed ledger technologies (DLT), smart contracts, scalable public blockchains, and movements toward decentralization will play a crucial role in the next 10-20 years of the internet.

+With the use of cryptographic principles, distributed ledger technologies, and modern decentralized data architecture (data mesh), we have an opportunity and a small window of time to create a New Era of data infrastructure standards for Web 3.0.

+Instead of putting all trust and faith in corporations and the people behind running them, we should embrace Open Data Protocols & Infrastructures with built-in trust, security, transparency, and traceability by design.

+The data should be immutable, and governance of the Protocol, management, and development execution of the roadmap should not have a single authority.

+Building Open Data Protocols and Infrastructures will not only open doors for new industries and exponential growth in web3, but it will also help to legitimize the industry.

+L3A believes in access to quality, unedited information, as a fundamental right.

+A right that you should NOT have to pay for!

 ## Table of Contents